dicarlolab/CORnet/README.md

 ## Available Models

-*(click on model names to download the weights of ImageNet-trained models)*
+*(Click on model names to download the weights of ImageNet-trained models.
+Note that you do not need to untar them to use during testing.)*

 | Name     | Description                                                              |
 | -------- | ------------------------------------------------------------------------ |